silentninjabee/Farlight84_iOS_SDK/README.md

 ## For Steam and Windows Offsets check out: https://github.com/Fer3on07/Farlight84-SDK

 # Update Log:
+- 08/01/2024: Minor game update v.2.0.1.
+New dump and global offsets have been updated.
 - 26/01/2024: Major Game Update to v2.0.0.
 New classes new content.
 Still looking through IDA for global pointers however I uploaded SDK
 - 29/12/2023: Update new season. v15.1.9 update.
 - 02/12/2023: Update new season. v15.6.2 update.